cfu288/mere-medical/libs/emr-pipeline/README.md

 of downloading it.

 The directory downloads are large, ~90 MB for Epic and ~132 MB for athena, so a run peaks around 1.3 GB of heap.
-The workflow saves the gitignored `data/warehouse.db` between runs as the rolling `warehouse-backup` release asset.
+The workflow keeps the gitignored `data/warehouse.db` as the `warehouse` release asset.
+Each run restores it, and only a run that publishes uploads it back.

 ## Data flow